airbytehq/airbyte/airbyte-migration/README.md

 This module migrates configs specified in `airbyte-config` to new versions.

+WARNING: the file-based migrations are deprecated.
+Please write a Flyway migration whenever you want to update the database.
+See [here](../airbyte-db/lib/README.md) for details.

 ## Change Airbyte Configs
 - Update the config json schema in [`airbyte-config/models`](../airbyte-config/models).
 - Add the changed json schema to the [main resources](./src/main/resources/migrations).